thesesc/thesesc.github.io/projects/reel-dancing.md

 * May 16

+Future dates:

+* We expect to have a monthly session beginning in September 2019…details to follow shortly!

 Admission is $5 for students and seniors and a sliding scale from $10-30 for others.

 <hr>

-*We strive to create a safe and inclusive space for all dancers, and—while we develop our own policy—ask everyone to abide by [the etiquette policy defined by the Chicago Barn Dance Company](http://www.chicagobarndance.org/our-etiquette-policy/).
-Anyone with concerns or feedback should [contact a board member](/contact) or the caller.*
+*We strive to create a safe and inclusive space for all people, and—while we develop our own policy—ask everyone to abide by [the etiquette policy defined by the Chicago Barn Dance Company](http://www.chicagobarndance.org/our-etiquette-policy/).
+Anyone with concerns or feedback should [contact a board member](/contact) or the dance caller.*